benjaminxscott/ghostwriter/README.md

-# poisonpen
+# ghostwriter
-Find out if people are copy/pasting their scathing criticisms
+Find out if people are copy/pasting their auto-biographies

 ## Installation
 - This project has no external dependencies